NoeliaCI/coffee-meows/README.md

 ### House Rules Page

-* The House rules page will give the user the guidelines for the best and safest experience when visiting the cafe.
+* The house rules page will give the user the guidelines for the best and safest experience when visiting the cafe.
 * The house rules page contains a list with paw icons over a cat themed background.

 ![House rules section](assets/documentation/rules-page.png)